qmk/qmk_firmware/docs/mod_tap.md

 }
 ```

 Likewise, the same custom code can also be used to intercept the hold function to send custom user key code.
-The following example uses `LT(0,<keycode>)`, current-layer Mod-Tap with no practical use, to create a copy-on-tap, paste-on-hold key:
+The following example uses `LT(0, kc)`, a current-layer Mod-Tap with no practical use, as a copy-on-tap, paste-on-hold key:
 ```c
 bool process_record_user(uint16_t keycode, keyrecord_t *record) {
     switch (keycode) {